folio-org/okapi/doc/guide.md

 The okapi directory contains a few sub modules.
 These are

- * `okapi-core`: the gateway server
+ * `okapi-core`: the gateway server itself
  * `okapi-auth`: a simple module demonstrating authentication
  * `okapi-sample-module`: a module mangling HTTP content

-These two modules are used in tests for okapi-core so they must be build before okapi-core tests are performed.
+These two modules are used in tests for okapi-core so they must be built before okapi-core tests are performed.

 The result for each module and okapi-core is a combined jar file